 The system further integrates the tracking of acoustically passive whales or silent objects by a sperm whale click-based ambient noise imaging sonar.
-As an alternative to conventional sonar, an innovative solution called Ambient Noise Imaging (ANI) fills the gap between active and passive solutions by using sound underwater in comparable ways as terrestrial life forms use daylight to visually sense their environment.
+As an alternative to conventional sonar, an innovative solution called Ambient Noise Imaging (ANI) fills the gap between active and passive solutions by using sound underwater in comparable ways to those of terrestrial life forms which use daylight to visually sense their environment.

 Instead of trying to reject the surrounding ocean background noise, ANI indirectly uses it as the illuminating source and searches the environment for a contrast created by an object underwater.
-The solution introduced here is conceptually based on both ANI and multi-static active solutions, where the active sources are produced by surrounding foraging sperm whales at greater depths (from 200 meters downwards), which vocalize on their way down and at foraging depths, and in reported cases, likely on their way up until a few minutes before surfacing.
-A non-acoustically transparent object placed in the ocean and illuminated by a sound source will inevitably create an acoustic contrast that can be relatively high if the object size is greater than the acoustic wavelength and its impedance greatly differs from that of water.
-The measurability of this contrast depends on the received signal-tonoise ratio (SNR) at the monitoring point.
+The solution introduced here is conceptually based on both ANI and multi-static active solutions, where the active sources are produced by surrounding foraging sperm whales at greater depths (from 200 m downwards), which vocalize on their way down and also at foraging depths, as well as - in reported probable cases - on their way up until a few minutes before surfacing.
+A non acoustically transparent object placed in the ocean and illuminated by a sound source will inevitably create an acoustic contrast that can be relatively high if the object size is greater than the acoustic wavelength and its impedance greatly differs from that of water.
+The measurability of this contrast depends on the received signal-to-noise ratio (SNR) at the monitoring point.
 The sonar equation calculates the detection threshold (DT) of this object if the following parameters are known, i.e. source level (SL), transmission losses from the source to the object (TL1) and from the object to the receiver (TL2), object target strength (TS), reverberation level (RL), noise level at the receiver (NL), and the directivity index of the receiver (DI).
-Defining DT and SE as detection threshold and signal excess, the bistatic sonar equation is:
+Defining SE as the signal excess, the bi-static sonar equation is:

-$SE = SL - TL_1 + TS - TL_2 - (RL + NL) + DI - DT$
+$$SE = SL - TL_1 + TS - TL_2 - (RL + NL) + DI - DT$$

-All variables here being frequency dependent, projecting the broadband problem into sub-bands can help detect the bandwidths contributing to greater Signal Excess.
-In a simple scenario, where only free-field sound pressure levels are simulated, in a homogenous ocean where moreover propagation is considered spherical, the bi-static detection of a whale using others clicks can be therefore simulated solving the bi-static sonar equation.
+All variables here being frequency dependent; projecting the broadband problem into sub-bands can help detect the bandwidths contributing to greater signal excess.
+In a simple scenario, where only free-field sound pressure levels are simulated, in a homogenous ocean where - moreover - propagation is considered spherical, the bi-static detection of a whale using other clicks can be therefore simulated solving the bi-static sonar equation.

-The 3D simulation of wave propagation from source-to-receiver and source-toobject-to-receiver in the bounded medium is implemented by a ray tracing software designed by the LAB.
-This well documented and thoroughly utilized method provides good approximation of the full wave equation solution when the wavelength is small compared to the water depth and the bathymetric features.
+The 3D simulation of wave propagation from source-to-receiver and source-to-object-to-receiver in the bounded medium is implemented by a ray tracing software designed by the LAB.
+This well documented and thoroughly utilized method provides a good approximation of the full wave equation solution when the wavelength is small compared to the water depth and the bathymetric features.
 An arbitrary number of acoustically active whales and one passive object defined by a 3D target strength function can be arbitrarily positioned in the three dimensions.
 All active whales can be assigned a different and arbitrary waveform, the spectral information of which is estimated and affects the absorption parameter as well as the source radiation pattern.
-The simulation also provides room for an array of hydrophones at the receiver location, the advantage of which stands in the possibility to recreate the full modified click waveforms at all sensors and hence test the efficiency of a beamformer.
+The simulation also provides room for an array of hydrophones at the receiver location, the advantage of which lies in the possibility to recreate the full modified click waveforms at all sensors and hence test the efficiency of a beamformer.